sez11a/liferay-docs/userGuide/en/chapters/16-using-the-control-panel.markdown

 <!--  should we provide a range of recommended parameters for custom logos?  -->
 ## Custom Fields [](id=lp-6-1-ugen12-custom-fields-0)

-Custom fields appear beneath Portal Settings in the Portal section of the control panel.
+Custom fields appear beneath Portal Settings in the Portal section of the Control Panel.
 Custom fields are a way to add attributes to many types of assets in the portal.
 For example, if you're using Liferay Portal to create a site for rating books, you might assign the User object a custom field called Favorite Books.
 If you're using the wiki for book reviews, you might add fields for Book Title and Book Author.

-To add a custom field, click on the *Custom Fields* link in the control panel.
+To add a custom field, click on the *Custom Fields* link in the Control Panel.
 Then choose a resource, click on the *Edit* link next to it and select *Add Custom Field*.

 ![Figure 16.4: Custom Fields Resource List](../../images/server-configuration-custom-fields-resource-list.png)